 You may also wish to show the students how to change the colors of

-the right side of the screen accomplish this.)
 Model for students how

 to turn over (flip), rotate, and slide their Tangram pieces with the